iscc/iscc-specs/docs/specification.md

 ### Base58-ISCC

 The ISCC uses a custom per-component data encoding similar to the [zbase62](https://github.com/simplegeo/zbase62) encoding by [Zooko Wilcox-O'Hearn](https://en.wikipedia.org/wiki/Zooko_Wilcox-O%27Hearn) but with a 58-character symbol table.
-The encoding does not require padding and will always yield component codes of 13 characters length for ths 72-bit component digests.
+The encoding does not require padding and will always yield component codes of 13 characters length for 72-bit component digests.
 The predictable size of the encoding is a property that allows for easy composition and decomposition of components without having to rely on a delimiter (hyphen) in the ISCC code representation.
 Colliding body segments of the digest are preserved by encoding the header and body separately.
 The ASCII symbol table also minimizes transcription and OCR errors by omitting the easily confused characters `'O', '0', 'I', 'l'` and is shuffled to generate human readable component headers.

 !!! note "Symbol table"